-Roles/Responsibilities/Authorities for the OCFA - This document identifies those roles and responsibilities

-&lt;sup>8 2013 Community Indicators Report - Home Prices Increase but Remain Relatively Affordable, O.C.
-Community Indicators Project - March 2013 that have been retained by the Board, as well as responsibilities that have been delegated.
+Roles/Responsibilities/Authorities for the OCFA - This document identifies those roles and responsibilities that have been retained by the Board, as well as responsibilities that have been delegated.
 All authority rests with the Board unless it is delegated by statute or Board action.
 When delegated, these authorities are further defined by contracts, resolutions, policies and/or other Board actions.